Autism Assistance Dogs

 An Autism Assistance Dog assists with early intervention training to facilitate independence and the skills to manage challenging situations, with less stress.

-Indeed, there are many benefits for the entire family, including social outings and activities becoming much more possible and less stressful for all.
+There are many benefits for the whole family, including social outings and activities becoming much more possible and less stressful for all.

 The benefits are invaluable